jamonholmgren/bluebun/docs/usage-guide.md

 # Usage Guide

-This is a fairly comprehensive guide on how I use Bluebun to build CLIs.
-It doesn't cover _everything_ that Bluebun does, but after reading through this you should have a pretty solid understanding of how to use Bluebun.
+This is a fairly comprehensive guide on how I use Blowgun to build CLIs.
+It doesn't cover _everything_ that Blowgun does, but after reading through this you should have a pretty solid understanding of how to use Blowgun.

 Make sure you've done the [Getting Started](./getting-started.md) guide first, as that covers installation and spinning up the CLI we are about to build.